danny@intricatecloud:~/blog$ cat << EOF

 Once that library is loaded, it will automatically search for 2 elements with ID g_id_onload and g_id_signin.

-The g_id_onload div element is where you will add the client id that you previously generated in the console.
+The g_id_onload div element is where you will add the Client ID that you previously generated in the console.
 There are other options that you can set, more described here

 The g_id_signin div element lets you define additional attributes to control the look and feel of the button.
 It also lets you "connect" your button to any of your Javascript code.
 A listing of all the available attributes to define are described here

 At this point, if you refresh your page, you should see a pretty Sign-In button.
 If you click it, you'll go through your Google Login flow in a popup.
-Then it goes back to the page and the button didn't change state yet.
-Hmm.

 <div id="g_id_onload"